declanoller/declanoller.github.io/_posts/2019-03-27-training-a-real-robot-to-play-puckworld-with-reinforcement-learning.md

 {{CODE_pw_sim}}

-It also has no velocity state term (whereas the original <code>PuckworldAgent</code>did), to reflect the fact that the real robot will never "drift" if the motors aren't driving.
+It also has no velocity state term (whereas the originalPuckworldAgentdid), to reflect the fact that the real robot will never "drift" if the motors aren't driving.
 I also tested a few other little variants, like making the turns rotate it $90^\circ$ plus some zero centered Gaussian randomness, which it was all pretty robust to.
 Anyway, that confirmed that I could probably do it without having to explore different architectures or learning methods!

 ##### The robot agent